Last Updated on September 29, 2024 by Bonnie

 Interestingly, Mackinac Island was actually the second National Park, established by Congress in 1875.
 Ultimately, the land was given to the state with the agreement that it would remain public land and, indeed, the vast majority of the island is a state park.

 In nearby St. Ignace, where we camped, you’ll find the Father Marquette National Memorial.
-This affiliated NPS will only take you a couple of minutes to view, but if you’re in the area, you might as well stop.
+This affiliated NPS site will only take you a couple of minutes to view, but if you’re in the area, you might as well stop.

 The campground at Straits State Park provided adequate accommodations for us, even if we didn’t have water or sewer hookups.